rust-lang/blog.rust-lang.org/_posts/2017-09-18-impl-future-for-rust.md

 - The brand-new [findwork](https://www.rustaceans.org/findwork) site, which
   provides an entry point to a number of open issues across the Rust project, including those managed by working groups (see the "impl period" tab).
 Thanks,
-  @nrc, for putting this together!
+  @nrc, for putting this together! **NOTE**: this page is currently down, but will be brought back up ASAP; meanwhile, it's a good link to bookmark!

 We also plan two in-person events, paired with upcoming Rust conferences.
 Each of them is a two-day event populated in part by Rust core developers; come hang